TeamCodeStream/petclinic-dropwizard-clm/README.md

   and a top level function
 - src/main/kotlin/io/baris/petclinic/dropwizard/petfact/client/RandomExt.kt - contains extension functions

+Also uses OkHttp client and jdbi for SQL for future CLM integration possibilities.

 ## About

 This is an example **Kotlin** RESTful web service for a **pet clinic**.